 For High School Teachers and Counselors

-The University of Arkansas Honors College brings together more than 3,500 high-achieving undergraduate students and some of the university’s top professors to share transformative learning experiences.
+The University of Arkansas Honors College brings together 3,900 high-achieving undergraduate students and some of the university’s top professors to share transformative learning experiences.
 Honors students enjoy small, in-depth classes, priority registration, competitive grants for study abroad and research activities, and the option to live in specialized honors housing.

 There are two steps in the Honors College application process: